schreter/hue_rule_configurator/README.md

 is selected.
 Multiple action triggers (e.g., multiple light switch presses) cycle through scenes in configuration.

+A special scene `off` is used to turn all lights in the group off.
+In case the entire scene action should just turn lights off, you can also use action type `off` instead.

 If an optional `times` parameter is specified, then instead of starting with the first scene, the current time is compared against specified intervals and the scene at the associated index is recalled (0-based, i.e., `Night` scene in the above example has index 0).
 If there is no